btc-vision/OP_NET/StateAwareParallelism.md

 ### Asynchronous State Availability in Transaction Processing

-Using **promises** and **context blocking** in Rust threads, OPNet can pause the execution of dependent transactions until the required state becomes available, preventing reverts and redundant processing.
+Using **promises** and **context blocking** in Rust threads, OP_NET can pause the execution of dependent transactions until the required state becomes available, preventing reverts and redundant processing.

 ### 1. Parallel Execution with Promise-Based State Awaiting
 - Independent transactions run in parallel across multiple threads.